bihealth/sodar-core/docs/source/index.rst

 What's Inside SODAR Core
 ------------------------

+The main functionality offered by SODAR Core comes from the ``projectroles`` app, which provides user authentication, project management (including sharing and access control), and a plugin system for dynamic content management.
+Furthermore, SODAR Core comes with a number of built-in apps which can be enabled to activate additional functionality.
 The full list of apps are shown in the table of contents (on the left if you are reading the HTML version of this documentation).
+See also the :ref:`overview_sodar_core_apps` section for a summary of what each app does.
 Here are some highlights:

-- Project-based user access control
-- Dynamic app content management
 - Advanced project activity logging
 - Small file uploading and browsing
 - Managing server-side background jobs